friendly-bits/shell-scheduler/REFERENCE.md

 - Callback variables must contain command names only.
 Arguments are not allowed.
 - Invalid value of any required or optional variable causes `schedule_jobs()` to fail before starting any jobs.
+- Timeout behavior is documented in detail in [TIMEKEEPING.md](TIMEKEEPING.md).

 ## Return codes